 After high school, I stopped playing football and soon after, I quit weight training.
 However, I didn’t stop eating.
-I ate my way up to ballooned to 505 pounds (just under 230 kg).
+I ate my way up to 505 pounds (just under 230 kg).

 Would the pallbearers be able to hoist my casket?
 How many guys would it take?
 These were the kinds of thoughts clouding my mind.

 Eventually, I got the message: I needed to fundamentally change my diet.
 What I found was that I was always hungry.
 Literally always!
 (I still am, just as an aside!)
 After dabbling in different approaches, I found that I could manage the hunger sensations when I chose to reduce carbohydrates—especially those from refined sugar.
 Overeating as a response to highly refined foods that were high in sugar and low in nutrients was keeping me large, listless, and lurching towards death's door.

 So after fighting it for some time, I went all in on the ketogenic diet.
 My approach was a bit modified—as I enjoy meat and because I'm not convinced of the value of terms like "high", "low", or "moderate", I sat down and did some assessments of my physiologic needs and began eating in a way that was the opposite of my old eating pattern.
 Higher in fat, much lower in carbohydrate, and slightly higher in protein.